JROChub/power_house/docs/book_of_power.md

 54. Individuals unable to recall modular arithmetic fundamentals must repeat cadet training.
 55. JROC-NET relies on deterministic math to keep nodes in sync; chaos begins with sloppy algebra.
 56. Even networked operations refer back to this chapter when verifying digests.
-57. Deterministic arithmetic is the foundation for the XOR demonstration earlier.
+57. Deterministic arithmetic is the foundation for the hex digest ritual earlier.
 58. Without consistent field operations, digests differ, manual verification fails, and auditors frown.
 59. Keep that scenario in mind whenever you consider shortcuts.
 60. Mathematical laziness is grounds for removal from the ledger corps.